 logical.
-Show warnings if the report file already exists when it is TRUE.
+If TRUE, a warning will be issued if the report file already exists.

 Details

 At least one of the combinations of "fileName and format" and "data and dataDscrpt" must be specified.
 If both of them are specified, the data file "fileName" is analyzed and the data list "data" is ignored.